 You don’t have to be related to your beneficiaries, and you’re under no obligation to leave anything to family members whom you wish not to receive your assets (no matter how hard that may be or how guilty you might feel).
+You could elect to leave part or your entire estate to charities.
 It truly is your choice as to who should benefit under your estate plan.

 How about an Executor?